fox-projects/edwinkofler.com/content/pages/about/about.md

 This website was created with my own static site generator, [ten](https://github.com/fox-incubating/ten).
 I chose to build my own solution because I wanted full control over the build process and I wanted my code to last (over decades).

 The documents and files for this website can be found at [fox-projects/edwinkofler.com](https://github.com/fox-projects/edwinkofler.com).

+Red Panda photograph can be found on [Flickr](https://www.flickr.com/photos/digitalart/4084550022).